Loved by learners at thousands of companies

-At the end of day, the value of Data Scientists rests on their ability to describe the world and to make predictions.
-Machine Learning is the field of teaching machines and computers to learn from existing data to make predictions on new data - will a given tumor be benign or malignant?
+Machine learning is the field that teaches machines and computers to learn from existing data to make predictions on new data: Will a tumor be benign or malignant?
 Which of your customers will take their business elsewhere?
-Is a particular email spam or not?
-In this course, you'll learn how to use Python to perform supervised learning, an essential component of Machine Learning.
-You'll learn how to build predictive models, how to tune their parameters and how to tell how well they will perform on unseen data, all the while using real world datasets.
-You'll do so using scikit-learn, one of the most popular and user-friendly machine learning libraries for Python.
+Is a particular email spam?
+In this course, you'll learn how to use Python to perform supervised learning, an essential component of machine learning.
+You'll learn how to build predictive models, tune their parameters, and determine how well they will perform with unseen data—all while using real world datasets.
+You'll be using scikit-learn, one of the most popular and user-friendly machine learning libraries for Python.